 - personalized place mat

-- big boy or big girl underpants (I’m on my knees trying to convince him that big boys go potty on the toilet!)
+- big boy briefs or big girl underwear (I’m on my knees trying to convince him that big boys go potty on the toilet!)

 - hair bows